chrisms86/microsoft-graph-docs/concepts/data-connect-quickstart-05.md

 ---
-ms.localizationpriority: medium
+title: Getting Started with Data Connect - Create a Pipeline
-description: This step is to use the Azure Data Factory to create a pipeline to extract the data from Microsoft 365 to the Azure Storage account.
+description: This step is to use the Azure Data Factory to create a pipeline to extract the data from Microsoft 365 to the Azure Storage account. ms.localizationpriority: medium
 ---

+# Create an Azure Data Factory Pipeline
 <!-- markdownlint-disable MD002 MD041 -->

 The next step is to use the Azure Data Factory to create a pipeline to extract the data from Microsoft 365 to the Azure Storage account using Microsoft Graph data connect.

-## Create an Azure Data Factory pipeline

 1. Open a browser and go to your [Azure Portal](https://portal.azure.com/).